sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 If you want to set the feed programmatically to provide beta/nightly updates, please try to adopt [channels](#channels) in the future instead.
 If you are supporting older Sparkle versions, continue reading on.

-The recommended way to change the feed URL programmatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` (or `-[SPUUpdaterDelegate feedURLStringForUpdater:]` in Sparkle 2).
+The recommended way to change the feed URL programmatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` or [-[SPUUpdaterDelegate feedURLStringForUpdater:]](/documentation/api-reference/Protocols/SPUUpdaterDelegate.html#/c:objc(pl)SPUUpdaterDelegate(im)feedURLStringForUpdater:) in Sparkle 2.

 Here is an example: